Skip to main contentSkip to navigation

 Three Categories of Hard Drive Corruption

-"Corruption" covers three distinct failure layers: file system metadata damage, firmware service area corruption, and NAND-level cell degradation.
+"Corruption" covers three distinct failure layers: file system metadata damage, firmware Service Area corruption, and media damage from bad sectors or head contact.
 The diagnostic approach and recovery tool chain differ for each.
-File system damage costs $100 to $500; firmware corruption runs $600 to $900; NAND-level issues on SSDs require controller-level intervention at $600 to $1,500.
-Treating firmware corruption like a file system issue, or vice versa, will make recovery harder.
+Treating firmware or mechanical corruption like a simple file system issue can make recovery harder.

 File System Corruption (Logical Layer)

 Damage to the partition table, Master Boot Record (MBR), GUID Partition Table (GPT), or file system metadata (NTFS MFT, APFS catalog, HFS+ B-tree, ext4 superblock).
 The drive hardware is fully functional.
 Windows shows the volume as RAW or prompts to format.
 Caused by sudden power loss during writes, improper ejection, or OS update failures.
 Recovery involves sector-level imaging followed by partition table reconstruction and file system parsing.
-This is the least expensive category, typically $100 to $500 at our lab.
+This is the least expensive corruption category at our lab: From $250.
 Do not run chkdsk or fsck; these tools delete orphaned file entries to make the volume mountable, destroying the metadata needed for full recovery.

 Firmware Corruption (Service Area Layer)